astronomer/astro-docs/ac/next/04_deploy-dags.md

 ## Overview

-Whether you're running Airflow on virtual machines or in Docker, every node in your Airflow cluster needs a copy of your DAG files.
+Whether you're running Apache Airflow on a virtual machine (VM) and/or within a containerized environment, every node in your Airflow instance needs a copy of your DAG files.
 In addition, these DAG files all need to appear in the same directory.
 This guide will cover two popular methods for deploying DAGs across your machines:

-- Deploy Airflow on Virtual Machines by using a cron job that pulls DAGs into your local directories from a central Git repository.
+- Deploy Airflow on VMs by using a cron job that pulls DAGs into your local directories from a central Git repository.
-- Deploy Airflow on Containers by building DAGs into a Docker image and rebuilding the image whenever DAGs are updated.
+- Deploy Airflow on containers by building DAGs into a Docker image and rebuilding the image whenever DAG files are updated.
 To implement this method, Kubernetes and Helm are required.

-## Deploy DAGs to Multiple Machines via Cron Job
+## Deploy DAGs to Virtual Machines

-If you installed Airflow on a virtual machine, you can use a simple cron job, as well as open source file detection tools like `incron`, to regularly pull new DAGs onto your Airflow machines and restart Airflow when those DAG files are updated.
+If you installed Airflow on a VM, you can use a cron job and an open source file detection tool like `incron` to regularly deploy new DAGs to your Airflow instance.
 This setup assumes that you:

-- Installed Airflow via Python wheel according to [Installing at Production Scale].
+- Installed Airflow via the Astronomer Core Python wheel according to [Install Apache Airflow on a Virtual Machine].
 - Host your DAGs in a Git repository.
 - Have a system user named `airflow`.
 - Have [incron](https://github.com/sschober/kqwait) installed on all machines running Airflow.
-- Are using a Debian-like OS.
+- Are using a Debian-based OS.

 For each of your machines running Airflow:

 1. `cd` to your local DAGs directory and ensure that the folder is empty.
-If you followed the Installing at Production Scale guide, this folder would be `/usr/local/airflow`.
+If you followed the [Install Airflow on a Virtual Machine] guide, this folder would be `/usr/local/airflow/dags`.

-2. Clone your Git repository for DAGs into the folder using `git clone`.
+2. Clone the Git repository hosting your DAGs into `/usr/local/airflow/` using `git clone`.

 3. As your `airflow` system user, run `crontab -e` to create a new cron job.
-You can specify an editor using the `EDITOR` environment variable (for example, `env EDITOR=atom crontab -e`).
+You can specify a text editor using the `EDITOR` environment variable.
+If you use [Atom](https://atom.io/), for example, you can set `env EDITOR=atom crontab -e`.

-4. Create a cron job that regularly pulls from your Git repository, then checks to see if any files were modified from the pull.
+4. Create a [cron job](https://crontab.guru/) that regularly pulls from your Git repository, then checks to see if any files were modified from the pull.
 For example, if you want to pull from GitHub to your `/usr/local/airflow` directory every 3 minutes, your cron job would look something like this:

     ```
-    * */3 * * * cd /usr/local/airflow && git pull
+    */3 * * * * cd /usr/local/airflow && git pull
-    /usr/local/airflow IN_MODIFY systemctl restart airflow
+    /usr/local/airflow IN_MODIFY sudo systemctl restart astronomer-core@scheduler.webservice && sudo systemctl restart astronomer-core@webserver.webservice && sudo systemctl restart astronomer-core@worker.webservice
     ```

-    If a file was modified from the pull, the cron job restarts Airflow and triggers a deploy to your Airflow environment with any updated DAGs.
+    If a file was modified from the pull, the cron job restarts your Airflow services and triggers a deploy with your latest set of DAG files.

 5. Run `systemctl start incron.service` to begin monitoring the DAG directory for changes.